Steve and Linda Simmons

 1949 TC 8975 / XPAG 9606, Red / Black

-Our TC was purchased in England in 1970 by a New Yorker who eventually passed it onto his son.
-The car made its way to Colorado and then to Los Angeles.
+TC8975 was purchased in England in 1970 by a New Yorker who eventually passed it onto his son.
+The car made its way from New York to Colorado and then to Los Angeles.
 After 30 years in the same family, we bought it in May, 2005.
 It is lovingly maintained but will never be fully restored, as we prefer a bit of dirt in the arches to a trailer queen.
 We have driven the TC on numerous trips, some spanning thousands of miles.

 1967 MGB GT (RHD)